coinbase/mesh-cli/README.md

 * `make release` to run one last check before opening a PR

 ### Helper/Handler
-Many of the internal packages use a `Helper/Handler` interface pattern to acquire required information or to send events to some client implementation.
-An example of this is in the `internal/reconciler` package where a `Helper` is used to get the account balance and the `Handler` is called to incidate whether the reconciliation of an account was successful.
+Many of the packages use a `Helper/Handler` interface pattern to acquire required information or to send events to some client implementation.
+An example of this is in the `reconciler` package where a `Helper` is used to get the account balance and the `Handler` is called to incidate whether the reconciliation of an account was successful.